SouthGreenPlatform/VcfHunter/tutorial_ChromosomePainting.md

 which will be used in this tutorial.

 ### Principle:
-The programs described in this section performed two type of analysis: it performs a chromosome painting along accessions according to ancestral accessions defined and it also perform a plot of read coverage along the chromosome to identify aneuploidy.
+The programs described in this section performed two types of analysis: it performs a chromosome painting along accessions according to ancestral accessions defined and it also perform a plot of read coverage along the chromosome to identify aneuploidy.

-These programs worked as follows: based on the vcf file provided and the accession origin each allele is attributed to an ancestor according to the following rule (two distinct rules are available):
+These programs worked as follows: based on the vcf file provided and a file providing the names of ancestral accessions, the origin of each allele is attributed to an ancestral group according to the following rule (two distinct rules are available):

 rule1 - An allele is attributed to a group if it has been found only in this group.